hofmannu/CLAHE3D/README.md

 # C++

 The code is compiled using `cmake`.
 You can use the code also with GPU support and the functions will then be accelerated on the GPU (requires CUDA and CUDA capable device).
 To compile with GPU support, change the flag `USE_CUDA` in the main `CMakeLists.txt` to `TRUE`.

 ```bash
 mkdir Debug
 cd Debug
 cmake ..

 make all
 ctest
 ```

 An example of how to use the main class can be found in `src/main.cpp`.
+To run a throughout test of the procedures, run `ctest` from the `Debug` subfolder after compilation.

 # Feature request / bug report